zhendrikse/tdd/tdd-katas/cqrs-booking/cqrs-booking-java/instructions.md

 # Getting started

-First, create an intial Java kata set-up as described [here](https://github.com/zhendrikse/tdd/tree/master/cookiecutter).
+First, create an initial Java kata set-up as described [here](https://github.com/zhendrikse/tdd/tree/master/cookiecutter).
-We suggest to name your kata "Hotel" when prompted.
+We suggest naming your kata "Hotel" when prompted.

-Next, you may want to go the the newly created project directory and consult the provided ``README.md`` in there.
+Next, you may want to go to the newly created project directory and consult the provided ``README.md`` in there.

 # The implementation